A Study in Scarlet

 A Study in Scarlet is an 1887 detective novel by British writer Arthur Conan Doyle.
-The story marks the first appearance of Sherlock Holmes and Dr. Watson, who would become the most famous detective duo in literature.
+The story marks the first appearance of Sherlock Holmes and Dr. Watson, who would go on to become one of the most well-known detective duos in literature.

 The book's title derives from a speech given by Holmes, a consulting detective, to his friend and chronicler Watson on the nature of his work, in which he describes the story's murder investigation as his "study in scarlet": "There's the scarlet thread of murder running through the colourless skein of life, and our duty is to unravel it, and isolate it, and expose every inch of it."

 The story, and its main characters, attracted little public interest when it first appeared.
-Only eleven complete copies of the magazine in which the story first appeared, Beeton's Christmas Annual for 1887, are known to exist now, which have considerable value.
+Eleven complete copies of the magazine in which the story first appeared, Beeton's Christmas Annual for 1887, are known to exist now, which have considerable value.
 Although Conan Doyle wrote 56 short stories featuring Holmes, A Study in Scarlet is one of only four full-length novels in the original canon.
 The novel was followed by The Sign of the Four, published in 1890.

 A Study in Scarlet was the first work of detective fiction to incorporate the magnifying glass as an investigative tool.

 Plot

 Part I: The Reminiscences of Watson

-In 1881, Doctor John Watson has returned to London after serving in the Second Anglo-Afghan War and is looking for a place to live.
-An old friend tells him that Sherlock Holmes is looking for someone to split the rent at a flat at 221B Baker Street but cautions Watson about Holmes's eccentricities.
+In 1881, Doctor John Watson returns to London after serving in the Second Anglo-Afghan War and starts looking for a place to live.
+An old friend of his named Stamford tells him that Sherlock Holmes is looking for someone to split the rent at a flat at 221B Baker Street but cautions Watson about Holmes's eccentricities.
 Holmes and Watson meet and, after assessing each other and the rooms, they move in.
-Holmes reveals that he is a "consulting detective" and that his frequent guests are clients.
+Holmes is a "consulting detective", and his frequent guests are clients.
 After a demonstration of Holmes's deductive skills, Watson's disbelief turns into astonishment.

 A telegram requests a consultation in a murder case.
 Watson accompanies Holmes to the crime scene, an abandoned house on Brixton Road.
 Inspectors Gregson and Lestrade are already on the scene.
-The victim is identified as Enoch Drebber of Cleveland, Ohio, and documents found on his person reveal that he has a secretary, Joseph Stangerson.
+The victim is Enoch Drebber of Cleveland, Ohio, and documents found on his person reveal that he has a secretary, Joseph Stangerson.
 On one wall, written in red, is "RACHE" (German for "revenge"), which Holmes dismisses as a ploy to fool the police.
 He deduces that the victim died from poison and supplies a description of the murderer.
 Upon moving Drebber's body, they discover a woman's gold wedding ring.

 Holmes places notices in several newspapers about the ring and buys a facsimile of it, hoping to draw the murderer – who has apparently already tried to retrieve the ring – out of hiding.
 An old woman answers the advertisement, claiming that the ring belongs to her daughter.
-Holmes gives her the duplicate and follows her, but she evades him.
-This leads Holmes to believe that she was an accomplice, or perhaps the actual murderer in disguise.
+Holmes gives her the duplicate and follows her, but she evades him in a way that leads Holmes to believe that "she" was actually a young man in disguise, an accomplice to the murderer.